BobZhou1010/BobZhou1010.github.io/_pages/about.md

   - /about.html
 ---

 Changbao Zhou is a Ph.D. student at [College of Computer Science and Technology][2], [Jilin Universiy][3].
-His research interests include Computer Architecture and Deep Learning.
+His research interests include Computer Architecture and Machine Learning Robustness.

 ## News
 **Jul.
 2021**: *RLConfig: Run-time Configuration of Cluster Schedulers via Deep Reinforcement Learning* is accepted by [ISPA 2021][105].